edubart/nelua-lang/docs/pages/overview.md

 print(len) -- outputs: 4
 ```

-When passing an array to a function as an argument, it is **passed by value**,
+When passing an array to a function as an argument, it is **passed by value**.
-this means the array is copied and can incur in some performance overhead.
+This means the array is copied.
+This can incur some performance overhead.
-Thus when calling functions you mostly want to pass arrays by reference
+Thus when calling functions, you may want to pass arrays by reference
 using the [reference operator](#dereferencing-and-referencing) when appropriate.
 {:.alert.alert-warning}